 Old Town Cadiz is the perfect place to stay in Cadiz for those looking to explore the history of the town.
 Within the walls of the old city, you’ll find evidence of the Roman and Moorish occupations, stroll through narrow, winding streets and enjoy Gothic and neo-classical architecture.
 Several plazas are dotted throughout Old Town, including Plaza San Antonio, Plaza de San Francisco, Plaza San Juan de Dios and Plaza de Mina, also home to the museum of Cadiz.
 Don’t miss a trip up the Torre Tavira for 360-degree views of Cadiz from one of the 18th century observation towers.

-Best places to stay in Old town
+Where to stay in Cadiz Old Town

 La Viña – Where to stay in Cadiz for nightlife